-Trish Davis serves as the President-Elect of the Nashville Coalition Against Domestic Violence.
-She is the Special Projects Manager for the Nashville-Davidson County’s Office of Family Safety where she is overseeing the Office of Family Safety’s new initiatives focusing on increasing domestic violence and sexual assault victim’s safety and offender accountability.
+Trish Davis serves as the President of the Nashville Coalition Against Domestic Violence.
+She is the Director of Client Programs for the Nashville-Davidson County’s Office of Family Safety (OFS) where she is overseeing client programming offered in Nashville’s new community based family justice center, the Family Safety Center, and ensuring services flow seamlessly between it and the Jean Crowe Advocacy Center, OFS’s fully court based family justice center.

 She currently serves of the board of the Tennessee Respite Coalition, which provides relief to families and caregivers from the extraordinary and intensive demands of providing ongoing care.